Alan Houseman: Honoring 32 Years of Leadership

 November 20, 2013

-After 32 years of distinguished service as CLASP’s executive director, Alan Houseman will retire at the end of 2013.
-He leaves behind a strong, vital organization that transformed the lives of millions of low-income people under his leadership.
+After 32 years of distinguished service as CLASP’s executive director, Alan Houseman retired at the end of 2013.
+He left behind a strong, vital organization that transformed the lives of millions of low-income people under his leadership.

 When he joined CLASP in 1981, Alan led efforts to strengthen and preserve the Legal Services Corporation, which funds local legal services offices across the country to ensure low-income people have access to quality representation.
 He also set CLASP on its course as a leading advocate for families and children—fighting for improved child support systems, federal welfare reform, expanded child care and early education, and comprehensive job training and education programs.